 Being so close to the city centre, Newcastle Beach has excellent facilities, such as lifeguard services, car parking, volleyball nets, change rooms, a kiosk, and many cafes and restaurants nearby.

-Check out our guide to the best Newcastle beaches for a complete list of beaches you need to visit when in the area.
+Check out our guide with great Newcastle beaches for a complete list of some of the best beaches in the area.

 6. Caves Beach